-The holidays are upon us and across the nation, temperatures are rising on the West Coast and dropping on the East Coast.
-What this means to home owners is that air conditioning and heating costs will soar as more electricity is being consumed.
-For home owners with solar panels, they won’t experience this energy suck and drain on their bank account.
+For Southern Californians, summer temperatures will soon be upon us, which means air conditioning costs will soar as more electricity is being consumed.
+For homeowners with solar panels, they won’t experience this energy suck and drain on their bank account.
 However, to keep up the savings and potential checks from the electric company for purchased energy credits, it’s imperative that homeowners know their peak sun hours and how to calculate them.

-Many home owners mistakenly assume that while their solar panels are absorbing sun half or even most of the day, this translates into the most stored energy.
-This contributes to home owners’ energy, but it’s not the most accurate representation of how much energy solar panels are producing.
-Instead, it’s helpful to determine the hour or hours between which those sun panels are absorbing at least 1,000 watts per square meter.
+Homeowners assume while solar panels are exposed to sunlight half or even most of the day, this translates to the most stored energy.
+This contributes to homeowners’ energy, but it’s not the most accurate representation of how much energy solar panels are producing.
+Instead, it’s helpful to determine the hour or hours between which those solar panels are absorbing at least 1,000 watts per square meter.

 - Time of Day: Solar noon is often considered the peak of solar radiation and peak sun hours.
 This is because the sun is highest in the sky.
 In contrast to sunrise and sunset, the sun is positioned at a low angle, filtering more sunlight and less energy being absorbed by solar panels.

 - Season: The hot months of summer and the higher position in the sky often increases peak sun hours.

 - Geography: Communities closer to the equator gain more solar energy due to their proximity to the sun.